6 steps to master your content creation process in 2026 (plus 9 content creation tools)

 2. Google Sheets for ideation

-As well as Google Sheets, other cloud services (such as Microsoft 365, WPS Office, or iWork for Apple devices) offer similar services.
+In addition to Google Sheets, other cloud services (such as Microsoft 365, WPS Office, or iWork for Apple devices) offer similar services.

 3. Asana for project management